Snowboard-Software/snowboard_software/docs/lineage.md

 - Data transformations that happen outside of Snowflake are not captured.
 E.g. a python script that pulls data from view `customers`, enriches the data and writes it back to another table `customers_enriched`.
 In this case no sql statement is used and no connection will be shown.
 - Both target and source table need to be indexed in Snowboard.
-E.g. the Snowboard user does not have privileges to access the source table `raw_orders`.
+E.g. if the Snowboard user does not have privileges to access the source table `raw_orders`.
 Snowboard will ignore the connection with `orders` until it gets privileges to access `raw_orders`.